 Sometimes it takes several meetings for you to share your story and begin to explore thoughts and feelings, so you may not feel better right away.
 It’s important to talk with your counselor about goals you have for yourself so that you can work together to make change and feel better.

 How do I make a counseling appointment?
 How many sessions are available?

-Virtual counseling appointments can be made by calling the CWS main number at 212-998-4780.
+Short-term counseling appointments can be made by calling the CWS main number at 212-998-4780.
 You will be scheduled for a brief phone screening with one of our counselors who will assist you in scheduling your first appointment.

 CWS offers short-term talk therapy.
 The exact number of sessions you will have will be based on your particular needs.
-Because talk therapy is short term, if you would benefit from long term talk therapy, your provider will work with you to connect you with someone outside of NYU who can see you on an ongoing basis.
+Because talk therapy is short term, if you would benefit from long-term talk therapy, your provider will work with you to connect you with someone outside of NYU who can see you on an ongoing basis.